 "We never experienced the lack of funding as we have in the last couple of years," Nora says.
 "Why it's been such a problem, I don't really know."

-"It costs about £150 a day to such a problem, I don't really know."
-It costs about £150 a day to keep these horses.
+"It costs about £150 a day to keep these horses.
 That's an awful lot of funding.
 And it is all raised from donations.
 Breakfast clubs, businesses, pubs - all walks of life.
-With a lot of people, we'll never kno who they are unfortunately."
+With a lot of people, we'll never known who they are unfortunately."